RafaBS8/RafaBS8/README.md

 👋 Hi, I’m @RafaBS8
 👀 I’m learning and interested in software development and urban fashion.
-Also software design is my strength and learning languages.
+Also software design and learning languages are my strengths.

 <!---